decentralized-identity/faq/docs/spec.md

 wallets (that control keys for receiving and verifiably presenting verifiable credentials).
 That said, there is no good reason one wallet couldn't do both, and some day soon they probably will!
-See the Layer 4 section for more detail on wallets in general and the Universal Wallet in particular.
+See the Layer 4 section for more detail on wallets in general and the Universal Wallet in particular, and Layer 5 for architectural questions.
+Heck, just CTRL-F and search for "wallet"!

 ### Core Concepts